ircdocs/dd/CONTRIBUTING.md

-# Contributing to the IRC Foundation Developer Docs
+# Contributing to the IRC DevDocs
-Welcome to the Foundation's developer documentation!
+Welcome to IRC DevDocs!
 Thank you very much for taking the time to contribute, it's always good to have more eyes looking at (and editing) these pages.

 This page lists a set of guidelines and advice to simplify contributing to this project, and to (in the case of submitted changes) make it more likely that we'll accept your changes.